SEKOIA-IO/documentation/docs/integration/categories/network/arubaos.md

      ```
      Replace `yyyy` with the port number your syslog concentrator is configured to listen on.

-3. **Set Log Severity Levels (Optional):**
+3. **Set Log Severity Levels:**
-   - You can configure the severity level of logs that will be sent to the syslog server.
+   - Configure the severity level of logs that will be sent to the syslog server.
-     For example, to send logs with severity level `informational` or higher, use the following command:
      ```bash
      logging level informational
      ```
-     You can adjust the severity level as needed.

 4. **Save Configuration Changes:**
    - Save your configuration changes by issuing the appropriate command (e.g., `write memory` or `copy running-config startup-config`) to ensure that the syslog configuration persists across reboots.